memespring/wiki-platformland-content/government-platforms.md

 | 🇮🇳 India  | [eSign](http://indiastack.org/esign/) |  | [Limited](http://cca.gov.in/cca/sites/default/files/files/eSign-APIv2.1.pdf) | No | Ministry of Electronics and Information Technology | Society-wide|

 ## Service discovery
-* Need for a service discovery platfomr was identified as part of the UK NHS.uk alpha project.
+* Need for a service discovery platform was identified as part of the UK NHS.uk alpha project.
 An example would be 'show me all the places someone can get a foot examination appointment near $postcode'

 ## Procurement and contracts

-## Digital proofs
+## Digital Proofs

 * Washington State [allows for digital signatures via GPG](https://lists.gnupg.org/pipermail/gnupg-users/2018-September/060987.html) to notarise documents
 * Estonia's digital id card can be used to sign documents